Noise, music and drinking are not permitted after 10pm. People who cannot abide by this are not welcome.

 The Hay Festival of Literature and the Arts, in early summer, attracts many visitors to the town.

-Situated 4 miles from the festival site Newcourt Farm Campsite is ideally located.
+Situated approx. 4 miles from the festival site Newcourt Farm Campsite is ideally located.

-The Hay Festival Shuttle Bus picks up and drops off close to the campsite.
+The Hay Festival Village Shuttle Bus picks up and drops off at the bottom of the lane.

 The festival period can be busy and advance booking is advisable.